-Flood depths of I to 3 feet (usually areas of ponding); Base Flood Elevation determined.
 Flood depths of 1 to 3 feet (usually sheet flow on sloping terrain); average depths determined.
 For areas of alluvial fan flooding, velocities also determined.
 Special Flood Hazard Area formerly protected from the 1% annual chance flood by a flood control system that was subsequently decertified.
 Zone AR indicates that the former flood control system is being restored to provide protection from the 1% annual chance or greater flood.